Kate Fagan

-Kate Fagan (born November 15, 1981) is a sports reporter and commentator, who previously was employed by ESPN.
+Kathleen Elizabeth Fagan (born November 15, 1981) is an American sports reporter, commentator, and novelist.

+She previously was employed by ESPN.
 Before joining the ESPN staff, she worked as the Philadelphia Inquirer's beat writer for the NBA's Philadelphia 76ers.

 Early life

 Fagan was born in Warwick, Rhode Island.
 Fagan's father played professional basketball in Europe before later opening a financial investment company.
 Her mother worked as a sales representative for McGraw-Hill.
 She attended Niskayuna High School in Niskayuna, New York, where she became the school's all-time leading scorer in basketball.

 Fagan attended the University of Colorado at Boulder where she lettered in basketball.
 After suffering a foot injury as a freshman, she rebounded to be among the team's best shooters and scorers.
 She set a Big 12 Conference record by making 44 consecutive free throws during the 2002-03 season and was a perennial First-Team Academic Big 12 performer.
 In 2004, Fagan graduated from the University of Colorado at Boulder with a Bachelor of Science in Communication.
 She also played two seasons with the Colorado Chill of the National Women's Basketball League (NWBL).